femedici/femedici/README.md

 - 🔖 Focusing in Front and Back Web Development
 - 📓 Studing Mobile development React Native
+- 📓 Studing Data Treatment with .NET and SQL

 I have been actively engaged in software development, web applications and data analysis since 2018.
 My passion in IT lies in abstracting daily struggles and processes, transforming them into easy-to-use tools with my development skills.